Personal Finance·10 min read

 The Bottom Line

-For most people comparing debt snowball vs avalanche, the real answer is this: avalanche is better on paper, snowball is often better for behavior.
+For most people comparing debt snowball vs avalanche, the answer is simple: avalanche is better if you care most about minimizing interest, and snowball is better if quick wins are what keep you going.

 Sources